ashnehete/FlipView/README.md

 ###### GMail like View & beyond - Master branch: v1.1.1 of 2016.04.07

+#### Changes in this fork
+Added prefix (fv_) to all the attributes to avoid name clashes in a project using different libraries with attributes having same name.

 #### Concept
 FlipView is a ViewGroup (FrameLayout) that is designed to display 2 views/layouts by flipping the front one in favor of the back one, and vice versa.
 Optionally more views can be